-According to Baggini and Fosl (2008: 88-89) this is not subjectivism because “[d]ifferent objective features of different societies may yield different objective moralities.”
+For Baggini and Fosl this is not subjectivism because “[d]ifferent objective features of different societies may yield different objective moralities.”
 The disconcerting aspect of this is that competing and “incompatible moral standards” eventually “collide” and “there may be no way to resolve the difference between them rationally.”

 Baggini, Julian and Fosl, Peter S. (2008) The Ethics Toolkit: A Compendium of Ethical Concepts and Methods.
 Blackwell: Malden, MA.

-Students should read and be given the chance to ask clarification questions about the Baggini and Fosl perspective on moral relativism.
-Next broaden the discussion using the collage of images as a stimulus.
+Students should read, and then be invited to ask clarification questions about the Baggini and Fosl perspective on moral relativism.
+Broaden the discussion using the slideshow of Cultural relativism images as stimulus material.
 The images range greatly in ethical import.
-Next students should be grouped in trios and invited to attempt the following assignment.
+Next, students should be grouped in trios and invited to attempt the following assignment:

 Read carefully and understand the following categories.
-Brainstorm examples in your group and discuss.
+Brainstorm examples for each category in your group and discuss.
 Try to reach consensus on three examples in each category.
 Write them in the spaces provided.

 If you have pacifist views this final category would be reserved for direct action or civil disobedience.
 You would be willing to put yourself in harm’s way or risk a harsh prison sentence to protest the injustice.

-Next a nominated spokesperson from each group reports back and fields questions from the entire class.
+Next a nominated spokesperson from each group should report back and be prepared to fields questions from the entire class.
 The following guiding questions may or may not add value as animated discussion is unleashed:

 What issues compelled you to take a stand?